VynoDePal/windsurf-workflows/README.md

 # Windsurf Workflows

-Une collection de workflows automatisés pour les développeurs web, conçus pour améliorer la qualité de code, la performance, la sécurité et l'accessibilité des applications web modernes.
+A collection of automated workflows for web developers, designed to improve code quality, performance, security, and accessibility of modern web applications.

-## À propos
+## About

-Windsurf Workflows fournit des guides étape par étape pour implémenter les meilleures pratiques de développement web dans votre projet.
-Chaque workflow se concentre sur un aspect spécifique du développement et contient des instructions détaillées, des commandes et des configurations.
+Windsurf Workflows provides step-by-step guides to implement web development best practices in your project.
+Each workflow focuses on a specific aspect of development and contains detailed instructions, commands, and configurations.

-## Workflows disponibles
+## Available Workflows

 ### 🚀 Performance

-- **Bundle Optimization** - Analyse la taille des bundles, identifie les modules les plus lourds et recommande des stratégies de fractionnement pour améliorer les performances de chargement.
+- **Bundle Optimization** - Analyzes bundle size, identifies the heaviest modules, and recommends splitting strategies to improve loading performance.

-- **Image Optimization** - Utilisation de next/image pour le chargement paresseux natif, les placeholders flous et la conversion automatique vers les formats modernes (WebP/AVIF).
+- **Image Optimization** - Using next/image for native lazy loading, blur placeholders, and automatic conversion to modern formats (WebP/AVIF).

-### 🔒 Sécurité
+### 🔒 Security

-- **Security Audit** - Audit des dépendances et analyse de code pour détecter les vulnérabilités connues et les risques XSS, suggérant des mises à jour ou des correctifs.
+- **Security Audit** - Dependency audit and code analysis to detect known vulnerabilities and XSS risks, suggesting security updates or patches.

-- **Security and Validation** - Audit des dépendances (npm audit), validation des entrées d'API (Zod) et configuration des en-têtes HTTP sécurisés.
+- **Security and Validation** - Dependency audit (npm audit), API input validation (Zod), and secure HTTP headers configuration.

-- **API Routes Validation** - Mise en place de middlewares de validation avec Zod pour sécuriser les routes API, incluant des messages d'erreur personnalisés et une structure de réponse standardisée.
+- **API Routes Validation** - Implementation of validation middlewares with Zod to secure API routes, including custom error messages and standardized response structure.

-### ♿ Accessibilité
+### ♿ Accessibility

-- **Accessibility Audit** - Réalise un audit WCAG : vérifie le contraste des couleurs, les attributs ARIA, la structure sémantique et la navigation au clavier, puis propose des solutions pour les violations.
+- **Accessibility Audit** - Performs a WCAG audit: checks color contrast, ARIA attributes, semantic structure, and keyboard navigation, then proposes remedies for violations.

 ### 🔍 SEO

-- **SEO Optimization** - Vérifie les méta-tags du site (titre, description), la structure HTML sémantique et les performances (temps de chargement) pour optimiser le référencement.
+- **SEO Optimization** - Checks the site's meta tags (title, description), semantic HTML structure, and performance (loading time) to optimize search engine ranking.

-### 🌐 Internationalisation
+### 🌐 Internationalization

-- **i18n String Extraction** - Détection des textes non traduits et extraction automatique des clés de traduction via i18next-scanner pour faciliter la gestion multilingue.
+- **i18n String Extraction** - Detection of untranslated texts and automatic extraction of translation keys via i18next-scanner to facilitate multilingual management.

-### 🧩 Structure du code
+### 🧩 Code Structure

-- **Component and Testing Boilerplate** - Automatise la génération de composants React réutilisables, de hooks personnalisés et de tests unitaires pour améliorer la productivité.
+- **Component and Testing Boilerplate** - Automates the generation of reusable React components, custom hooks, and unit tests to boost productivity.

-- **Code Quality** - Applique le linting (ESLint), le formatage (Prettier) et le typage strict (TypeScript) pour respecter les conventions de code et réduire les erreurs.
+- **Code Quality** - Applies linting (ESLint), formatting (Prettier), and strict typing (TypeScript) to respect code conventions and reduce errors.

-## Comment utiliser ces workflows
+## How to Use These Workflows

-1. Naviguez vers le workflow qui vous intéresse
+1. Navigate to the workflow you're interested in
-2. Suivez les étapes documentées
+2. Follow the documented steps
-3. Exécutez les commandes dans votre projet
+3. Run the commands in your project
-4. Appliquez les recommandations fournies
+4. Apply the provided recommendations

-## Structure des workflows
+## Workflow Structure

-Chaque workflow est structuré avec :
+Each workflow is structured with:
-- Une description concise
+- A concise description
-- Des étapes numérotées et détaillées
+- Numbered and detailed steps
-- Des commandes à exécuter
+- Commands to execute
-- Des notes d'implémentation
+- Implementation notes
-- Des références aux meilleures pratiques
+- References to best practices

-## Technologies prises en charge
+## Supported Technologies

-Ces workflows sont conçus pour fonctionner avec les technologies suivantes :
+These workflows are designed to work with the following technologies:

-### Frameworks et bibliothèques
+### Frameworks and Libraries
-- React et Next.js
+- React and Next.js
 - TypeScript
-- Node.js et npm/yarn
+- Node.js and npm/yarn

-### Outils de qualité de code
+### Code Quality Tools
-- ESLint pour la vérification du code
+- ESLint for code verification
-- Prettier pour le formatage
+- Prettier for formatting
-- Jest et React Testing Library pour les tests
+- Jest and React Testing Library for tests

-### Analyse et performance
+### Analysis and Performance
-- Lighthouse et axe-core pour l'audit
+- Lighthouse and axe-core for auditing
-- webpack et ses plugins pour l'optimisation des bundles
+- webpack and its plugins for bundle optimization
-- source-map-explorer pour l'analyse de taille
+- source-map-explorer for size analysis

-### Sécurité et validation
+### Security and Validation
-- npm audit pour la vérification des dépendances
+- npm audit for dependency verification
-- Zod pour la validation des schémas
+- Zod for schema validation
-- En-têtes HTTP sécurisés
+- Secure HTTP headers

 ## Contribution

-Pour contribuer à ces workflows :
+To contribute to these workflows:
-1. Créez une branche à partir de `main`
+1. Create a branch from `main`
-2. Ajoutez ou modifiez un workflow
+2. Add or modify a workflow
-3. Soumettez une pull request avec une description détaillée des changements
+3. Submit a pull request with a detailed description of the changes